yixinliu99/AutoTypist/README.md

 ### Auto Typist
-Perform keystrokes based on given text
+Perform keystrokes based on given text.
+Currently supports Windows and Linux (Wayland)

 ### How to use
 ![showcase.gif](static%2Fshowcase.gif)